Notes for Potential Hikers

 Disclaimer: Do not rely on our exact tracks for your route; use skill and common sense.

 Point Reyes is a great place to hike all year, except during winter storms that can be very wet and windy.
 The storms typically last for only a couple of days, and there is often a week or two of fine weather between storms.
+Weather forecasts are generally reliable for this area.
 The maritime influence is strong and temperatures are mild.
 Point Reyes Lighthouse records the least diurnal and seasonal swings in temperature of any US weather station.

 Legal camping is restricted to a half dozen designated back-country campsites.
 We are generally rigorous about following park regulations, however, on this trip we broke the rules and stealth camped as the campsite locations did not fit our itinerary.

-The walk around the perimeter of Drake’s Estero and Limantour Estero is interesting but long and convoluted.
-With care, a backpacker could instead cross the mouth of the Estero using a pack-raft.
-However this would bypass a very interesting part of the walk.
+The walk around the perimeter of Drake’s Estero and Limantour Estero is extremely interesting but long and convoluted.
+With care on an incoming tide, a backpacker could possibly cross the mouth of the Estero using a pack-raft.
+However this would bypass a very unique part of the walk.
+Trying to cross the mouth of the Estero by swimming or wading could be quite hazardous and is not recommended.

 At low tide, Duxbury Reef near Bolinas is one of the best places to explore tide pools on the California coast.
 We timed our trip to be there during a very low tide.